[ni-goh-shee-ey-shuh n] [bahr-guh-ning]

-Bargaining is a simple form of distributive negotiation process which is both competitive and positional.
-Bargaining doesn’t seek to create value, but instead focuses on negotiators claiming value.
+What is bargaining?
+Bargaining is a simple form of the distributive negotiation process that is both competitive and positional.
+Meaning bargaining doesn’t seek to create value but instead focuses on negotiators claiming value.

 Bargaining predominates in one-time negotiations, e.g. buying or selling a car or house when you don’t intend on having an ongoing relationship.
 One side usually attempts to gain an advantage over another to obtain the best possible agreement.